zio/zio/docs/about/coding_guidelines.md

 not general conventions to be applied by the Scala community at large.

-Additionally, bear in mind that, although we try to enforce these rules to the best of our ability, both via automated rules (scalafix) and strict reviewing processes, it is both possible to find existing code that does not comply to these rules.
+Additionally, bear in mind that, although we try to enforce these rules to the best of our ability, both via automated rules (scalafmt) and strict reviewing processes, it is both possible to find existing code that does not comply to these rules.
 If that is the case, we would be extremely grateful if you could make a contribution, by providing a fix to said issue.